hasura/graphql-engine/docs/graphql/manual/api-reference/schema-metadata-api/custom-functions.rst

   :depth: 1
   :local:

-Track/untrack a custom SQL function in Hasura GraphQL engine.
+Track/untrack a custom SQL function in the Hasura GraphQL engine.

 Only tracked custom functions are available for querying/mutating/subscribing data over the GraphQL API.